YoungFaithful/CapacityExpansion.jl/README.md

 - `StatsBase.jl` - for handling of basic
 - `JLD2` - for saving your result data
 - `FileIO` - for file accessing
-- `ClustForOpt.jl` - for time-series data
+- `TimeSeriesClustering.jl` - for time-series data

 ```julia
 using Pkg